wmvanvliet/gizmo/README.md

      1. The parameter name
      2. Its expected type (int, bool, str, array, ...)
      3. What the parameter does
- 4. Returns: a list of all values returned by the function.
+ 4. Yields: a list of all values yielded by the generator.
 For each return value,  describe:
-     1. The returned value's name
+     1. The yielded value's name
      2. Its type (int, bool, str, array, ...)
-     3. What the returned value means
+     3. What the yielded value means

 [Learn about docstrings](https://docs.python.org/3.6/tutorial/controlflow.html#documentation-strings)
 [Learn about the numpydoc documentation style](https://numpydoc.readthedocs.io/en/latest/format.html#docstring-standard)